Atmospheric collapse and re-inflation through impacts for terrestrial planets around M dwarfs: Model

 \subsection{Evolution of a two-state system}

-We model a single planet's atmospheric evolution as a two-state system.
+We model a single planet's atmospheric evolution as a two-state system\footnote{Code available at \url{https://github.com/prunecamille/impact-reinflation-code} and archived on Zenodo \citep{August2025code}.}.
 In the inflated state, the atmospheric reservoir experiences loss, driven by the host star's XUV irradiation, as well as replenishment, through outgassing.
 In the collapsed state, atmospheric escape effectively stops, and outgassed volatiles immediately condense on the nightside.
 This behaviour is captured by the following set of equations :

 where $\phi_{\rm{esc}}$ and $\phi_{\rm{out}}$ are the CO$_2$ escape and outgassing fluxes respectively.
 We solve Equation~\eqref{eq:evolution} via the Euler method.
 Runs with a timestep size $\delta t = 10^6~\rm{yr}$ and $\delta t = 10^5~\rm{yr}$ produced consistent results, so we adopt $\delta t = 10^6~\rm{yr}$ for efficiency and evolve the planets over several gigayears.